jjjkkkjjj/Matft/README.md

 - You can use boolean indexing.

-  Caution!
-I don't check performance, so this boolean indexing may be slow
+  <strike>Caution!
+I don't check performance, so this boolean indexing may be slow</strike>

+  Unfortunately, Matft is too slower than numpy...

+  (numpy is 1ms, Matft is 7ms...)

   ```swift
   let img = MfArray([[1, 2, 3],
                                  [4, 5, 6],